Sounders hit quarter pole on season after scoreless draw with Austin FC

 Unlike past matches, both sides heard plenty of feedback from the audience as the Sounders opened more vaccinated sections around Lumen Field.
 The partisan crowd of 12,895 let Domínguez and officiating hear their displeasure, Domínguez often laying on the field for long stretches in pain but did not leave the match.

+“In terms of the antics, we get it,” Cristian said of Austin.
+“We are on top and teams come in here and it’s a difficult match, so they want to time waste.
+It’s part of the game.
+Because we were tied 0-0, it’s more frustrating.
+If we score one early, they don’t do that.
+We have to look at ourselves just as much as we look at Austin and their tactics.”

-The Sounders were hopeful to return midfielder Nico Lodeiro (knee) and keeper Stefan Frei (knee) after the international break.
+The Sounders were hopeful to return midfielder Nico Lodeiro (knee) and Frei (knee) after the international break.
 Both captains suffered setbacks in their recovery from injuries and will be out an indefinite amount of time.

+Ruidiaz (Peru), wingback Brad Smith (Australia) and Arreaga (Ecuador) are expected to be called for international duty.
+Ruidiaz will first take part in CONMEBOL qualifiers and likely won’t return to MLS play until July because of the Copa America tournament scheduling.

+“We don’t have Raul anymore, so that’s going to be one change,” Schmetzer said of adjustments that will be made during the break.
+“The team is going to look different when we come back.
+We’re going to use this break to get everybody as physically ready as possible to start pushing that cart down the path.
+And come up with a way to score some goals.
+Our defending has been great.”

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.